AliMurad1233/datascience-project/README.md

 ### Dataset Overview

-The dataset consists of the following features:
+The datasets consist of the following features:

+- `id`: Unique identifier for each record.
 - `age`: Age of the individual.
 - `gender`: Gender of the individual (Male, Female, or Other).
 - `hypertension`: Whether the individual has hypertension (1 for yes, 0 for no).